timoxley/functional-javascript-workshop/exercises/basic_filter/problem.md

 # Task
 Use Array#filter to write a function called `getShortMessages`.

-`getShortMessages` takes an array of objects with '.message' properties and returns an array of messages that are *less than < 50 characters long*.
+`getShortMessages` takes an array of objects with 'message' properties and returns an array of messages that are *less than < 50 characters long*.

 The function should return an array containing the messages themselves, *without their containing object*.